wavemaker/docs/learn/app-development/deployment/building-with-maven.md

 id: ""
 ---
 ---
 This guide helps to create a war file for deploying the project in your local machine or a web server like Apache Tomcat.
+It also provide required information to host Static Content and WebApplication seperately.

 ## System prerequisites